One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: One-dimensional definable groups

-Here we give a list of all commutative definable groups of dimension $1$ in a model of ACVF of residue characteristic not $2$ or $3$ and in a model of PL$_0$. \begin{lema} Let $0\to C\to B\to A\to 0$ be a short exact sequence of abelian groups definable in some language.
+\begin{lema} Let $0\to C\to B\to A\to 0$ be a short exact sequence of abelian groups definable in some language.
 Assume that $C$ is finite, and that for $n$ equal to the exponent of $C$, $A/nA$ is finite and the $n$-torsion of $A$ is finite.
 Then there is a definable group map $A\to B$ with finite kernel and cokernel. \end{lema} \begin{proof} Denote $f:B\to A$ and $i:C\to B$.
 Consider $B'$ the pullback of $B\to A$ via the multiplication by $n$ map $A\to A$.
 By definition $B'$ consists of the tuples $(b,a)$ such that $b\in B$, $a\in A$ and $f(b)=na$.
 Note that the canonical map $B'\to B$ has finite kernel and cokernel, in fact the kernel is isomorphic to the $n$-torsion of $A$, and the cokernel to $A/nA$.